Welcome to today's edition of the Rush 24-7 podcast.

 It means nothing.

-An orator for an orator, his currency is words.
+For an orator, his currency is words.

 It's like the red line.

-It's just like a sort of pale pink uh red line you can vaguely see in the sands of Syria.
+It's just like a sort of pale pink red line you can vaguely see in the sands of Syria.

-When you're you're stripping language of meaning.
+You're stripping language of meaning.

 And that's why he is not a great orator.

-He's actually the one of the world's biggest duds as an orator, as the West Point speech exemplified, because his words are entirely disconnected from meaning.
+He's actually one of the world's biggest duds as an orator, as the West Point speech exemplified, because his words are entirely disconnected from meaning.

-But a good speechwriter, uh again, the art is to conjure the words in the person's character and related to what it is he's actually doing.
+But a good speechwriter, again, the art is to conjure the words in the person's character and related to what it is he's actually doing.

-And and nobody spots it.
+And nobody spots it.

 Nobody says, well, wait a minute, this is meaningless drivel.